dpan331/Facebook-Ads---GSheets---Data-Studio-connector-via-APIs/README.md

 # Facebook-Ads---custom-Google-Data-Studio-connector
 In this short guide I explain briefly the basic steps to build a custom Data Studio connector for Facebook Ads using the Marketing API and the Sheets API.

+🚸 This script is not maintained, so, in time, certain operations or even the entire script may not be functional.

 The main idea is simple and rather straightforward.
 Instead of building a community data connector we choose a workaround described in the steps below:
 - First, we establish a connection with the Marketing API which gives us access to Facebook Ads data.
 - Then, we establish a connection with Sheets API which gives us access to edit Google Sheets in our account.